$\alpha$-Rank-Collections: Analyzing Expected Strategic Behavior with Uncertain Utilities

 Our contribution is threefold: first, we use Bayesian games to model probabilistic information about the vNM functions of other players\footnote{In ordinal mechanisms such as matching markets, these vNM functions obey ordinal preferences by the players.
-However, in contrast to auction theory, we do not need interpersonal utility comparisons.} as a collection of normal-form games where players remain uncertain about their types until the ex-post stage.
+However, in contrast to auction theory, we do not need interpersonal utility comparisons.} as a collection of normal-form games.
 Second, we extend $\alpha$-Rank to Bayesian games.
 This combination provides a principled way to study strategic interaction in games, where this was not possible so far.
 For example, we can analyze strategies in matching markets that are not strategy-proof.
 Finally, we use the popular Boston mechanism to illustrate the new method but also apply it to a version of the Hawk-Dove game, where there is uncertainty about other players' types.
 The study of the Boston mechanism draws on an experimental paper by \citet{featherstone2016boston}.
 It is particularly insightful because we do not have game-theoretical predictions unless we assume we know the vNM utility functions of all players exactly, which is unreasonable to believe.
-Thirdly, we provide two theoretical results that establish invariance to the choice von vNM representation and stability towards small variations in the vNM functions itself.
+Thirdly, we provide two theoretical results that establish invariance to the choice of the vNM representation and stability towards small variations in the vNM functions itself.
 Overall, the paper extends the recent literature on the MCC solution concept to Bayesian games and provides a novel approach to analyze ordinal games.